calliope-project/euro-calliope/docs/model/pre-built.md

 # The pre-built models

-If you want an easy entry into using and exploring euro-calliope, our pre-built models provide you the jump start you need.
+If you want an easy entry into using and exploring euro-calliope, our pre-built models provide the jump start you need.
-The pre-built models are regular Calliope models that you can use like any other.
+The pre-built models are ordinary Calliope models that you can use like any other.
 If you are unfamiliar with Calliope, we'll show you below how to run the model.
 After going through these first steps, we advise you to head over to [Calliope's documentation](https://calliope.readthedocs.io/en/v0.6.7/) to learn its basic usage.